 Figures.
 All figures should be appended to the end of the document.
 EJBM encourages the submission of high-quality figures (e.g. photographs, illustrations, charts, and graphs).
 High resolution images will be required if the manuscript is accepted.
 Each complete figure (including titles and footnotes) should be understandable without reference to the text.
 Figures should represent data visually rather than numerically.
 It is particularly important that nomenclature, abbreviations, and units used in figures agree precisely with those used in the text of the paper.
 A composite figure carries a single figure number; upper case letters identify the individual parts.
 Photographs should be cropped to the final intended width.
 It is preferable for magnifications to be shown by means of a bar on the photograph as well as a number in the legend.
 Where necessary, the orientation for the illustration should be indicated by an arrow and the word “top.”
 Scales with large or small numbers should use numbers multiplied by powers of 10.
 If figures have been previously published, the author must secure written permission from the holder of copyright for republication in the EJBM as well as the right and license to further republish and reproduce in any language, format, or media (including print, electronic, or other media), distribute reproductions, adapt, and display such figures, as well as the right to sublicense any or all of the foregoing.
 The author should submit a copy of the permission release and credit lines if the manuscript is accepted for publication.

 Submissions System.
 Please CLICK HERE for instructions.
 Please read through all guidelines to ensure your submission is in the proper format.
 The review process for submissions that are missing required components or that do not comply with the EJBM style specifications may be significantly delayed.
 All authors are required to submit the ICMJE Form for Disclosure of Potential Conflicts of Interest.
-The form is available here: http://www.icmje.org/downloads/coi_disclosure.pdf; please open COI with the latest version of Adobe Reader.
+The form is available here: www.icmje.org/downloads/coi_disclosure.pdf; please open COI with the latest version of Adobe Reader.

 Manuscript Review.
 All submitted manuscripts undergo initial quality and technical review by EJBM editorial staff.
 Manuscripts are evaluated for clear writing, relevant and interesting material, and the nature of presentation of data and research methods.
 Manuscripts which do not require external review will be internally edited and reviewed by journal staff.
 The corresponding author will be notified about the acceptability of a manuscript for review or editing within a week from formal submission.
 Manuscripts are considered formally submitted only when all required information has been provided to the journal.
 Manuscripts that require external review will be sent to at least two expert reviewers in the field.
 Authors may suggest reviewers for manuscripts.
 The journal staff attempts to ensure that all reviews are returned within six to eight weeks.
 EJBM seeks high quality academic scholarship in which conclusions are firmly supported by the data.
 Authors are informed of the Editor's decision after the review process is completed.
 Submissions may be accepted, accepted with revision, or rejected.
 Authors who will be away from their offices for a prolonged period of time or whose address changes after manuscript acceptance should inform EJBM.